MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-tools-btvs.md

 ### Usage for Wireshark on separate machine

-1. Run btvs.exe using the command prompt\Powershell console:
+1. Run btvs.exe using the command prompt\PowerShell console:

     `btvs.exe -Mode Wireshark -Remote on`

-1. Run wireshark and pass in the ip address of the first machine and chosen port via command line parameters:
+1. Run `wireshark` and pass in the IP address of the first machine and chosen port via command line parameters:

     `wireshark -k -i TCP@<ip address>:<port>`